xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 **Demo**

-Suppose you want to calculate the statistics for the `age` attribute in both the "day-time" and "night-time" scenarios, as presented in Table 7, you can execute the following commands in the terminal:
+Suppose you want to calculate the statistics for the `skin` attribute in both the "day-time" and "night-time" scenarios, as presented in Table 7, you can execute the following commands in the terminal:

 Step 1: Obtain data for the "day time" scenario: